MTawhid7/try-on-xr/README.md

 ## 🔮 Future Roadmap

-1. **Fitting Pipeline:** Re-introduce the "Hulk" growth strategy (animating body scale from 0.8 to 1.0) to allow tight garments to settle naturally without initial intersection.
+1. **Fit Visualization:** Implement a Strain Heatmap shader to visualize tight/loose areas in real-time.
-2. **Visual Fidelity:** Implement a custom shader for **Anisotropic Lighting** to simulate the weave of the fabric and Normal Mapping for high-frequency wrinkles.
+2. **Fitting Pipeline:** Re-introduce the "Hulk" growth strategy (animating body scale from 0.8 to 1.0) to allow tight garments to settle naturally without initial intersection.
-3. **WebGPU Compute Shaders:** Port the `solver.rs` logic to WGSL.
-This will unlock the ability to simulate high-density meshes (>10,000 vertices) by parallelizing constraint solving.
+3. **WebGPU Compute Shaders:** Port the `solver.rs` logic to WGSL to support high-density meshes (>10,000 vertices).

 ---